memphis-iis/mofacts/README.md

 ````

 This is fine for the end of a development session, but if you want to remove
-the virtual machine from your computer you can destroy it:
+the virtual machine from your computer you can delete it:

 ````
 $ vagrant destroy